 The effect of the equality clause is that where any term of the woman’s contract is, or becomes, less favourable to her than a term of a similar kind in the contract under which a man is employed, that term of the woman’s contract is modified so as to make it not less favourable.

+In England and Wales, shop workers get protected from compulsory work on Sundays.
 They have the option to opt out of Sunday working without their action resulting in dismissal or detriment.

 Note: Employment legislation does not necessarily apply to those who are specifically contracted to perform work on Sundays.